OrchardCMS/OrchardDoc/Documentation/Contributing-a-module-or-theme-to-the-gallery.markdown

 There are a couple key fields worth calling out:

 * **Package ID** is the unique name for your package.
 It is obtained from the package when you upload it, and if you are the first person to submit a package with this ID, you will given exclusive ownership for that ID.
-While you can upload additional versions of packages sharing this ID, no other submitter will be able to use this ID for their package uploads unless you grant explicit owner rights to that user (see [Assigning additional owners for a package](#assignpackageowners)).
-It is also possible to [register a package ID in advance](#registerpackageid) of uploading your module, to be sure you can claim the name that you want.
+While you can upload additional versions of packages sharing this ID, no other submitter will be able to use this ID for their package uploads unless you grant explicit owner rights to that user.
+It is also possible to register a package ID in advance of uploading your module, to be sure you can claim the name that you want.

 * **Package Version** is a version number for the package, and must be unique among all other packages in the gallery that same the same package ID.
 Every time you submit a package to the gallery, you will need to increment the version number for your package.
 This allows users of your package to know when a new version is available.